Gaussian Elimination in Symplectic and split orthogonal groups: Main Result

-Algorithms that we develop in this paper work only for a given bilinear form $\beta$(see Equations~\ref{beta2},~\ref{beta1}).
-Our algorithm work well on all characteristics for symplectic groups.
-However, for orthogonal groups our algorithms work only for odd characteristic.
-Henceforth, by \textbf{suitable characteristics} we mean all characteristics for the symplectic groups and zero or odd characteristic for orthogonal groups.
-It is known, in a field of suitable characteristics, all non-degenerate skew-symmetric bilinear forms are equivalent and all split (maximal Witt index) symmetric bilinear forms are equivalent.
-These equivalent bilinear forms are obtained by a base-change matrix and gives rise to conjugate linear groups.
-Though in our algorithm, we work with only one bilinear form $\beta$, given by a fixed basis, with a suitable change of basis matrix our algorithm works on any equivalent bilinear forms.
+Algorithms that we develop in this paper work only for a given bilinear form (or quadratic form) $\beta$(see Equations 4.1- 4.5).
+Though in our algorithm, we work with only one bilinear form (or quadratic form) $\beta$, given by a fixed basis, with a suitable change of basis matrix our algorithm works on any equivalent bilinear forms (or quadratic forms).
+Our algorithm work well on fields of all characteristics for symplectic and orthogonal groups.

 Another way to look at this paper, we have an algorithmic proof of this well-known theorem.
-For definitions of elementary matrices, one can look ahead to Section~\ref{chgenerators}. \begin{theorema} Let $k$ be a field of suitable characteristic.
-For $d\geq 4$ or $l\geq 2$ following holds: \begin{itemize} \item[($\mathcal{A}$)] Every element of the split orthogonal group $\text{O}(d,k)$ can be written as a product of elementary matrices and a diagonal matrix.
+For definitions of elementary matrices, one can look ahead to Section~\ref{wordproblem}. \begin{theorema} Let $k$ be a field.
+For $d\geq 4$ or $l\geq 2$ following holds: \begin{itemize} \item[($\mathcal{A}$)] Every element of the orthogonal group $\text{O}(d, k)$ can be written as a product of elementary matrices and a diagonal matrix.
 Furthermore, the diagonal matrix is of the form

-\item[($\mathcal{B}$)] Every element of the symplectic group $\text{Sp}(2l,k)$ can be written as a product of elementary matrices. \end{itemize} \end{theorema} This theorem has a surprising corollary.
-It follows that: \begin{corollarya} In an orthogonal group, the image of $\lambda$ in $k^\times/k^{\times 2}$ is the spinor norm. \end{corollarya} This means that we have an efficient algorithm to compute the spinor norm.
+\item[($\mathcal{B}$)] Every element of the symplectic group $\text{Sp}(2l, k)$ can be written as a product of elementary matrices. \end{itemize} \end{theorema} This theorem has a surprising corollary.
+It follows that: \begin{corollarya} Let char$(k)$ be odd.
+In a split orthogonal group $\text{O}^+(d, k)$, the image of $\lambda$ in $k^\times/k^{\times 2}$ is the spinor norm. \end{corollarya} Furthermore, the spinor norm can also be computed using our algorithm for the twisted orthogonal group in odd characteristics, see Section~\ref{section:twisted_sn}. \begin{corollaryb} Let $k$ be a perfect field of characteristics 2.
+Every element of the orthogonal group $O(2l+1, k)$ can be written as the product of elementary matrices. \end{corollaryb}

+We have an efficient algorithm to compute the spinor norm.
 Since the commutator subgroup of the orthogonal group is the kernel of the spinor norm restricted to special orthogonal group, the above corollary is a membership test for the commutator subgroup in the orthogonal group.
 In other words, an element $g$ in the special orthogonal group belongs to the commutator subgroup if and only if the $\lambda$ it produces in the Gaussian elimination algorithm is a square in the field, see Equation~\ref{spin}.

 The bilinear form that we use and the generators that we define have its roots in the abstract root system of a semisimple Lie algebra and Chevalley groups defined by Chevalley and Steinberg~\cite{st2,ch}.
 However we assume no knowledge of Lie theory or Chevalley groups in this paper.